fandreuz/BisPy/README.md

 graph.add_nodes_from(range(5))
 graph.add_edges_from([(0,1), (0,3), (1,4), (2,3), (4,3)])
 ```
 intializes a graph which contains 5 nodes (from 0 to 4) and some edges.
+We assume that the initial partition is the trivial one:
+`{0,1,2,3,4}`.

 We can obtain the RSCP with the Paige-Tarjan Algorithm as follows:
 ```python